mycargus/koala-tea/README.md

 project.
 If we do, then we'll clearly label our material to differentiate between science and "XP".

-# Contributing
+## Contributing

 We welcome and encourage contributions!

-Please note that this project is released with a [Contributor Code of Conduct].
+Please note that this project is released with a [Code of Conduct][conduct].
 By participating in this project you agree to abide by its terms.

 Open source depends on community involvement.
 As such we will not tolerate violations of the Contributor Code of Conduct.
 If the owner of this project